SalesConnection/Caction-Support/docs/Import_UOM.md

 ## How do I Import New UOM(s)?

 **UOM** stands for Unit Of Measurement.
-It allows you to attach information such as quantity, unit price, discount, tac to a product/services.
+It allows you to attach information such as quantity, unit price, discount, tax to a product/services.

   1. At the desktop site's navigation bar, go to Import > UOM Import.<br>
      **Import UOM(s) Here:** [https://salesconnection.my/importuom](https://salesconnection.my/importuom)<br>